 The average retirement age is about 62.
 My primary goal since 2002 is to retire completely at age 55.

 But as I learned more about FIRE, I started to understand what it would take for me to reach financial independence sooner.
 So I declared a new goal and put it on the line.
-Now, my near-term target is to quit my full-time career in about five years to free up time for other pursuits.
+Now, my near-term target is to have the options to quit my full-time career in about five to seven years to free up time for other pursuits.

 At that point, I should be financially independent, or close enough, to comfortably support my family with passive income, savings withdrawals, and minimal part-time work on side businesses that I enjoy.